ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Actions.rst

   [WARN] [turtlesim]: Rotation goal received before a previous goal finished.
 Aborting previous goal

-The server-side aborted the first goal because it was interrupted.
+This action server chose to abort the first goal because it got a new one.
+It could have chosen something else, like reject the new goal or execute the second goal after the first one finished.
+Don't assume every action server will choose to abort the current goal when it gets a new one.

 3 ros2 node info
 ^^^^^^^^^^^^^^^^